 Makes the wrong assumptions

 Affirmative action favors non-whites on the faulty assumption that every white person is well-off, and every person of color is poor.
-Empirical findings from the Hoover Institution support the claim that affirmative action around the world actually helps upper- and middle-class students from minority backgrounds rather than the less fortunate.
+Empirical findings from the Hoover Institution support the claim that this policy around the world actually helps upper- and middle-class students from minority backgrounds rather than the less fortunate.
 This neither aids the disadvantaged towards whom affirmative action was intended, nor equally favors the applications of poor white applicants.
 To truly even the playing field, admissions preferences should be given on the basis of disadvantage – not on the basis of race.